Update dependencies#

 ../_images/80d035cc8d25e9c006ea2608c377c10098e248e6d7bc6978467cb1f577dc946c.png

-We’ll assume your own library also uses integer versions.
-In this plot, the alpha channel represents the fraction of your tests you believe would pass if you merged your changes to use Library B’s API, for various versions of Library A and B. Assume a duck-typed language, where the whole build wouldn’t fail.
+We’ll assume your own library also uses integer versions (and is also on version 6).
+In this plot, the alpha channel represents the fraction of your tests you believe would pass if you merged your changes to use Library B’s API, for various versions of Library A and B. This plot assumes a duck-typed language to some degree, where the whole build wouldn’t fail, but we could also see a compilation failure as a failure of all tests:

 def stability_2d(versions, time_or_version):